 People can't not have strong feelings about family members.
 When you ask, hopefully you'll get the positive emotions.
-It's sort of a crapshoot, so your best bet is to aim at questions about the younger, more adorable members of her tribe.
-Does she have kids?
-If so, she'll probably start gushing.
+It's sort of a crapshoot, so your best bet is to aim at questions about the younger, more adorable members of their tribe.
+Do they have kids?
+If so, they'll probably start gushing.
 If not, nieces, nephews, and grandchildren will do.
 Once that river is running, all you have to do is "Ooo" and "Ahh" as cute information and images freely flow.

 13. What's In a Name

 Here's a great trick.
 It's acceptable to not remember the name you just learned moments ago.
 Take the grand opportunity of the cessation of chatter to ask.
 "I'm so sorry, what was your name again?"
 If they're normal, they'll be happy to repeat it.
 Then you can ride the wave to comment on how strong or beautiful it is, make a reference to someone in your life with the same name, ask what it means, or if they were named after anything or anyone cool.